tetra-code/tech_and_code_notes/coding_policies.md

 Not everything can be unit tested (think databases) and other things will likely only slow down production more than it takes to fix.

 Treat it case by case.
 Unit testing is great to do, but sometimes it's just too slow.

+## Floats and Double
+Avoid direct float or double comparision.

+## Paths
+If the current directory is the tests directory, the relative filepath must be from the tests point of view.
+If the current directory is the parent directory, the relative filepath must be from parent directory point of view.